janfrischi/franka_trajectory_recorder/README.md

 ### 1. Record Expert Demonstrations

-Record human demonstrations using the advanced trajectory recorder for imitation learning:
+Record human demonstrations using the trajectory recorder for imitation learning:

 ```bash
 # Start the cartesian impedance controller